dcortez/7d2d-beam-interactive/README.md

       * py -3 scottyint.py _(windows)_
       * python3 scottyint.py _(linux/unix)_

+_While the interactive is running you will see in terminal a bunch of lines that look like

 _If you get module errors when trying to run_

 5. Open cmd(windows) or terminal(linux/unix)